neuefische/web-exercises/README.md

 ### CodeSandbox

 Open the the folder of the exercise on GitHub.
 Change the URL from `github.com` to `githubbox.com`.
 This will open the exercise in CodeSandbox.
-Copy the URL you are redirected to and share it.
-You can also select a spefic file and share the URL to that file.
-We recommend sharing the URL to the `README.md` file.
+Select the README.md file and copy the URL directly to this file.

 ```diff
 - https://github.com/neuefische/web-exercises/tree/main/sessions/js-array-methods/map